 3 Common Categories of Social Security Disability Qualifying Conditions

 When a person can no longer work as a result of a severe illness or injury that has left them with temporary or permanent disabilities, they may be eligible for Social Security Disability benefits, including Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 An injury must be severe enough to have caused a shift in the ability to do specific work tasks and has lasted or is expected to last at least 12 months.
-The Social Security Administration’s list of common qualifying impairments for 2020 includes bone diseases, cancers, breathing disorders, heart problems, and dozens of nervous system and autoimmune conditions.
+The Social Security Administration’s list of impairments for 2020 includes bone diseases, cancers, breathing disorders, heart problems, and dozens of nervous system and autoimmune conditions.

 - Musculoskeletal System